tmpreston/docs-2/docs/api/controller.md

 * defining common error handler for all actions
 * defining not-found action

+Result of the computation expression is standard Giraffe's `HttpHandler`which means that it's easily composable with other parts of the ecosytem.

 ### index

 Operation that should render (or return in case of API controllers) list of data